-1. New Buildings and Qualifying Rehabilitation Expenditures (if neither is federally subsidized):
+New Buildings and Qualifying Rehabilitation Expenditures (if neither is federally subsidized):

 With respect to new buildings or qualifying rehabilitation expenditures which are not subsidized, the applicable percentage is an amount resulting in aggregate Tax Credits having a present value of 70 percent of qualified basis.
 Traditionally, this has resulted in a credit percentage of approximately 9 percent.
-For projects placed in service by the owner after January 1, 2015, the applicable rate for new buildings (including qualifying rehabilitation expenditures which constitute a separate new building) which are not federally subsidized is 9 percent.